sumantas98/Docker/README.md

 In this project , I have implemented basic mathematics calculation using Python Restful API.
 The main objective of this project is to explain the Docker ,RestfulAPI and MongoDb concept.
-This project is a Restful Webservice.Please find the below
+This project is a Restful Webservice.Please find more information below.

-Project Modules:
+Project Modules :

 1. Number of hit count of a Website:
     In this case , I have used a MongoDb table "UserNum" where I'm storing the number of hit